Here are 7 tips for creating abstract aerial landscape photography.

 The human eye is naturally attracted to highlights.
 By incorporating areas of bright color within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.

 Leading lines, texture and space are other tools that can be used to generate emphasis.

 Rough against smooth, light against dark, contrasting subject matter garners energy and variation within an image.

 Photographing the natural transition between the land and sea or capturing fields regulated by different colors are two examples of incorporating contrast into abstract aerial landscape photography.

 Defined as a state or quality of being one, unity describes the visual relationship between the elements of art and design.
 In photography, unity cultivates elements that work together towards a common goal.

 The act of photographing abstract aerial landscapes is unifying in concept.
 Incorporating repetition, alignment, proximity or contrast also creates a visually unified photograph.

 Movement refers to the path a viewer’s eye takes through an image.
-By taking advantage of naturally occurring features in an abstract landscape (such as line and colour), visual pathways are created within an abstract aerial landscape.
+By taking advantage of naturally occurring features in an abstract landscape (such as line and color), visual pathways are created within an abstract aerial landscape.

 Abstract aerial landscape photography creates images that inspire and intrigue.
-An aerial photographer can depict the essence of an abstract landscape without relying on objective subject matter.
+An aerial photographer can depict the essence of an abstract landscape without relying on the objective subject matter.